Jeff-Birt/lh5801_Emu/README.md

 Most opcodes should work properly a few have not been implemented yet as testing on actual hardware needs to be done.
 Opcodes not implemented ATP, CDV, ITA, OFF and perhaps a few more.
+See ToDO.txt for more details.

 ![Prerelease UI](/Images/lh5801_Emu_01.png)